Pessina/Pessina/README.md

 🔹 **Current Role:**
   - Software Engineer at Pagoda, contributing to the open-source community and the NEAR protocol.

-🔹 **Recent Achievements:**
-  - Led a successful refactor of a codebase to optimize state management using React Query and Zustand.
-  - Integrated GraphQL with graphql-codegen for efficient data retrieval and improved developer productivity.
-  - Enhanced test coverage in fast-paced startup environments using Cypress and Jest.

 ### More About Me

 - 🌱 I'm constantly learning and staying updated with the latest trends in web and mobile development.